3,225 total views, 13 views today

 When a woman starts dating a man, she completely surrenders to her feeling.
 She likes everything in him – his appearance, manner of talking, and behaviour with her, and then feelings literally overshadow her eyes.
 She sees only the good in him and tries not to notice the bad.

 Sometimes it happens that such love of a woman makes a man better.
 But it often happens that a woman loses interest in a man after some time of dating.
-Ukrainian brides explain why this happens.
+Dating experts from Ukrainian Brides explain why this happens.

 A woman finds a more interesting man